mwosinski/HOL-ServiceBusServiceRemoting/HOL.md

 	>**Note:** You may observe a Windows Firewall warning that it has blocked some features of the program and prompting to allow access.
 Click **Cancel**.
 You do not need to enable any further access.

 1. Wait for both services to start and show their status in their respective console windows.
-Notice the URL at which the FI Public Service is listening and how its scheme is now "_sb:_" and the URI contains your service namespace.
+Notice the URL at which the FI Public Service is listening and how its scheme is now _"sb:"_ and the URI contains your service namespace.

 	>**Note:** Do not proceed with the next step until both services have started successfully.
 On startup, each service displays the URL where it is listening in its console window.